Terradue/doc-developer-sandbox/source/developer/debug.rst

    :scale: 100 %
    :alt: Job summary

 * We have the list of tasks.
-To see the details about of one of them, just click on the name in the **Task** column (the rounded one):
+* To see the details about of one of them, just click on the name in the **Task** column (the rounded one):

 .. figure:: includes/debug/gui2.png
    :scale: 70 %
    :alt: Tasks details

 * Now we have the list of task attempts.
-To see the output about of one of them (in this case we have just one attempt), just on the **All** link in the **Task Logs** column (the rounded one):
+* To see the output about of one of them (in this case we have just one attempt), just on the **All** link in the **Task Logs** column (the rounded one):

 .. figure:: includes/debug/gui3.png
    :scale: 70 %
    :alt: Attempts details

 * Finally we have the output list of the selected task attempt.
-We can see the output of the ciop-log function:
+* We can see the output of the ciop-log function:

 .. figure:: includes/debug/gui4.png
    :scale: 70 %
    :alt: Attempts output
+*Congrat !*
+*You have added an Exit function to your run executable, and visualized the associated log message generated from the task completion*
 *Here the related piece of code of the run executable:*

 .. literalinclude:: src/debug/run.sh